Macquarie Generation deal heralds big year for Australian asset sales

 The NSW government says some of the proceeds will go towards an A$11.5 billion motorway scheme to ease traffic congestion in Sydney’s sprawling western suburbs.

-Foreign and domestic investors have their checkbooks open, thanks to the country’s stable economy and expectations of steady returns.
+Foreign and domestic investors have their chequebooks open, thanks to the country’s stable economy and expectations of steady returns.

 “These are by-and-large very good, very well regulated core- or core-plus assets,” Lyon said.